jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Hosts
 *****

 Now under the trellis folder open hosts/production.
 That is a file where you add your host details for making the real connection.
-If you do forget it you will net be able to connect and sometimes not get any errors at all.
+If you do forget it you will net be able to connect and sometimes not get any errors at all .
 Here is an example:

 .. code::

-    # Add each host to the [production] group and to a "type" group such as [web] or [db].
+    # Add each host to the [production] group and to a "type" group such as
+     [web] or [db].
-    # List each machine only once per [group], even if it will host multiple sites.
+    # List each machine only once per [group], even if it will host
+    multiple sites.

     [production]
     domain.com